aws-samples/generate-your-presentation-with-llm/README.md

 # Generate your presentation with LLMs on Amazon Bedrock

-This application leverages Generative AI on AWS to create presentations with text, images and professional layout.
-### Key features:
+This application generates professional PowerPoint presentations using Amazon Bedrock ConverseAPI and tool calling.
+It takes a topic from the user and automatically creates a structured presentation with customizable slides, images, and formatting.

+## Features

+- Generate complete presentations from a simple topic description
+- Customize contact information and company details
-- Leverages Amazon Bedrock service with Claude 3 and Amazon Titan Image Generator models
+- Generate background images and slide images using Amazon Titan Image Generator
-- Provides prompt moderation against harmful or violent content
-- Entirely written in python, leverages [python-pptx](https://pypi.org/project/python-pptx/) library for backend and [Streamlit](https://pypi.org/project/streamlit/) for frontend
-- Creates arbitrary combination of layouts through mapping of base template
-- Handles output content in JSON format
-- Self-heals against formatting and output errors
+- Support for multiple slide layouts and formats
-- Generates agenda and thank you slides
+- Automatic generation of agenda and thank you slides
-- Generates slide thumbnails through slides rendering via OpenOffice integration
+- Slide thumbnails preview rendering via OpenOffice integration
-- Adds contact information
+- Cost estimation for token usage and image generation

+## Technical Implementation

+The application uses:

+- Amazon Bedrock's Claude 3 models (Haiku or Sonnet) for text generation
+- Amazon Titan Image Generator for creating custom images
+- [python-pptx](https://pypi.org/project/python-pptx/) for PowerPoint file manipulation
+- [Streamlit](https://pypi.org/project/streamlit/) for the user interface

+## Recent Updates

+The application has been refactored to use a more efficient approach for generating slide content.
+Instead of using invoke_model, now it leverage the Bedrock Converse API with function calling to generate well-formatted JSON responses.

+This approach:
+1. Provides better control over the output format
+2. Ensures consistent slide generation
+3. Maintains compatibility with all Claude 3 models
+4. Improves error handling and validation

+## Usage

+1. Enter your presentation topic
-- Customizable number of slides
+2. Select the number of slides
-- Computes elapsed time, number of input and output tokens, presentation generation cost

-### How to use:

-- Add topic to the text input area
-- Select options on model, pictures, thumbnails, etc
-- Click "Generate"
+3. Choose whether to include agenda and thank you slides
+4. Optionally generate custom background and slide images
+5. Customize your contact information
+6. Click "Generate presentation" to create your PowerPoint file
-- Download the generated presentation
+7. Download the generated presentation

 ### Look and feel